Case Study:

 2. Crawl & Indexation Optimization

-• Refined robots.txt and sitemap strategies to prioritize high-value content
+• Refined robots.txt and XML sitemap strategies to prioritize high-value content

 • Reduced index bloat from ~20M low-quality URLs to ~6M high-value pages

-• Improved crawl efficiency and indexation stability across the platform
+• Improved crawl efficiency and stabilized indexation across the platform

 3. Taxonomy & Content Governance